Drinking Water Amoeba Keeps Killing People

-Four deaths in 2011 have been linked to water contaminated by an amoeba that infects the brain.
+The amoeba was investigated in 2011 after four deaths were found to be caused by it.
+The Four deaths were linked to water contaminated by this amoeba that infects the brain.
 Two were infected from using infected tap water for nasal irrigation, and two were infected by diving or jumping into rivers or lakes infected by the same bacteria.

 The link between two deaths and the use of tap water for nasal irrigation was made by the Raoult Ratard, M.D. an Epidemiologist for the State of Louisiana’s Department of Health and Hospitals, and an associate professor at Louisiana State University’s School of Public Health.